 - Verbal conduct, including sexual or inappropriate nicknames, derogatory comments or comments about a person’s body, appearance, or sexual activity

-- Non-verbal conduct, including leering looks, offensive gestures or derogatory posters, cartoons, pictures, or drawings
+- Non-verbal conduct, including leering looks, offensive gestures or posters, cartoons, pictures, or drawings

-- Physical conduct, including assault, blocking movement, or any physical interference with normal work or movement
+- Physical conduct, including sexual assault, blocking movement, or any physical interference with normal work or movement

 Harassment by Supervisors

-In California, if a supervisor sexually harasses or retaliates against an employee under their supervision, there are grounds for a strict liability claim against the employer.
-This means that if the employee can prove that the harassment occurred, the company is automatically liable for damages awarded against the supervisor, regardless if the company knew about the harassment or attempted to stop it.
+In California, if a supervisor harasses an employee, there are grounds for a strict liability claim against the employer.
+This means that if the employee can prove that the harassment occurred, the company is automatically liable for damages.
+This is true regardless if the company knew about the harassment or attempted to stop it.

 Harassment by Co-Workers or Customers

-Employers may also be held liable for harassment by a co-worker, customer or independent contractor if the employer knew or should have known about the harassment, but failed to immediately and appropriately stop it.
+Employers may also be held liable for harassment by a co-worker, customer or independent contractor.
+This is true if the employer should have known about the harassment, but failed to immediately stop it.

 Employer’s Duties to Prevent Harassment

 Employers are required to take all reasonable steps to prevent harassment.
 If harassment does occur, employers must take steps to change the harasser’s behavior.
-Employers also must take steps to prevent future harassment by others, such as educating employees about harassment issues, including how to report harassment, and implementing disciplinary measures for harassment.
+Employers also must take steps to prevent future harassment by others.
+Such steps include educating employees about harassment issues, including how to report harassment, and implementing disciplinary measures for harassment.